 Dystopia Chapter 30: Message Delivered

-Over the recent months, there has been a transition, where once assignments were random, drawn from a jar, has become systematized, codified.
+Over the recent months, there has been a transition where assignments, which were random, drawn from a jar, have become systematized and codified.
 Once I spent my time in the kitchen.
 Now, a member of an identifiable team, a Scout Team, permanently hunting down provisions.
 With a price on our heads.
-Recent success expanding our reputations.
+Regrettably, our reputation has been growing recently.

-Still alone this morning, sitting, eating, minding my own business, wanting nothing to do with anyone, when a runner approaches with a message, “you’re wanted at the gate.”
+Sitting alone this morning, just eating and minding my own business, not wanting to deal with anyone.
+Then a runner shows up and says, “They need you at the gate.”

 Me?
 Could this be the source of the letter?
 I’ve done my best to remain invisible, a stranger among strangers.

-As I approach, I see a one male in the cage.
-Visitor temporally confined, waiting to interview for entrance to the campus.
-I have a disability, a mild prosopagnosia, otherwise known as “face blindness.”
-When I say, have we met before, it’s a legit question.
+As I approach, I see one male in the cage.
+Visitor temporarily confined, waiting at the entrance to the campus.
+I approached and asked, “Have we met before?”

 “Morning.”